Architectural drawing of the future Interstate 73

 Welcome to the I-73 Project

 Interstate 73 was identified as a high priority route from Michigan to South Carolina in the Intermodal Surface Transportation Equity Act (ISTEA) that the US Congress passed in 1991.
-This Website provides information regarding the portion of Interstate 73 for which environmental studies are being performed by the South Carolina Department of Transportation.
+This Website provides information regarding the portion of Interstate 73 for which environmental studies have been completed by the South Carolina Department of Transportation.

-The study area for I-73 in South Carolina follows the Great Pee Dee River to US 378 west of Conway, travels along US 378 to US 501 and follows US 501 to the coast.
-It then proceeds up the coast to the North Carolina state line and then runs along the state line northwest to the Great Pee Dee River.
-This study area is divided into two projects.
-The Northern Project will tie to Interstate 73/74 in the Rockingham/Hamlet, North Carolina region and run south across the South Carolina/North Carolina state line through Marlboro and Dillon Counties to a connection with Interstate 95.
-The Southern Project will continue from Interstate 95 and run to State Route 22 (Conway Bypass, or Veteran's Highway) in the Myrtle Beach/Conway area.
+The study area for I-73 in South Carolina followed the Great Pee Dee River to US 378 west of Conway, traveled along US 378 to US 501 and followed US 501 to the coast.
+It then proceeded up the coast to the North Carolina state line and then ran along the state line to the northwest corner of Scotland County, North Carolina.
+It extended along the Scotland and Rockingham County line to the northern side of I-74 in Rockingham County, then west along US 1 to the floodplain of the Great Pee Dee River.
+This study area was divided into two projects.
+The Northern Project ties to Interstate 73/74 in the Rockingham/Hamlet, North Carolina region and runs south across the South Carolina/North Carolina state line through Marlboro and Dillon Counties to a connection at Interstate 95.
+The Southern Project continues from Interstate 95 and runs to State Route 22 (Conway Bypass, or Veteran's Highway) in the Myrtle Beach/Conway area.
 The Northern and Southern Projects are shown in the maps to the right.

 PROJECT UPDATE - IMPORTANT PROJECT NEWS: